fingent-corp/gateway-woocommerce-mastercard-module/README.md

    - **Partial Refunds**<br/>
 This feature lets you refund only part of an order, giving the customer the specific amount they are entitled to.

+### Disclaimer!
+Starting from version 1.5.0, the plugin will collect analytics data, including the plugin download count from GitHub and the active installation count.
+The Active count, Store Name, Store URL, and the Country configured in the WooCommerce Admin page will be captured once the Test Sandbox is disabled and the Merchant ID and API Password are saved in the configuration page.

 ## Documentation
 The official documentation for this module is available on the [Wiki site](https://mpgs.fingent.wiki/enterprise/woocommerce-mastercard-gateway/overview-and-feature-support).